lopes-leonor/lopes-leonor.github.io/index.md

 ## Teaching and Communication

-- Delivered lectures and tutorials on Large Language Models and Clinical Decision Support Systems to Bachelor’s, Master’s, and PhD students.
+- Delivered lectures and tutorials on Large Language Models and Clinical Decision Support Systems to Bachelor’s, Master’s, and PhD students at the University of Bern and Technical University of Munich.
 - Contributed to peer-reviewed publications, grant applications, and ethics protocols, and presented research at international scientific conferences.